sebastianbahr/sebastianbahr.github.io/index.md

-## Selected porjects in data science and machine learning
+## Selected projects in data science and machine learning

 ---